The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Marion County?

-Marion County, Illinois has 7 public high schools, along with 5 middle schools and 11 elementary schools.
+Marion County, Illinois has 7 public high schools, serving approximately 1,845 students.

 What is the largest school district in Marion County?